uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-multi-tre.md

 - should we moving with faster speed in this space? getting any type of data takes time and we may need to let time solve things
 - Funders would challenge establishment of a new TRE
 - the wave is changing to establishment of TREs inside TREs with shared governance models
 - the existing TRE is a free market, should we and do we want to introduce new 'TRE products' _within_ existing trusted TREs, that are designed around ability to federate/carry out multi-TRE analyses.
-That way data providers beenfit from the experience of the established host TRE.
+That way data providers benefit from the experience of the established host TRE.
 This can enable a gradual migration from one governance model to another without needing to rip up entire TRE governance model (analogous to a software migration).
 Can start with small number of such TRE2.0 products and expand more organically (land and expand).
 - traumatic brain injury hub is a secure dataset which is living in a separate hub within DPUK
 - is this a tailored access model per dataset?
 We need to separate out the data set from the access and analysis of them - SDE vs TRE.
 And then allow the existing IG to see how the new approach is a small acceptable growth.
 - TRE operators have to convince data providers not just to provide the data, but also to curate it and document it, repeated n times, all required before you can provide the data to a project.
-Onus on data owner not consistent, in ST's experience this is almost always done by the TRE.
+Onus on data owner not consistent, this is often done by the TRE.
 Very costly to undertake.
 - 'Ground truth' of datasets/versioning if multiple versions are held across different TREs?

 ### Next steps

-- Bringing the governance models close enough to eachother to be harmonised enough to give FAIR data as the way forward
+- Bringing the governance models close enough to each other to be harmonised enough to give FAIR data as the way forward
-- to build a communication line between the legal entities called 'Data Owners' giving their data to 'Data Providers' to facilitate a balanced risk and outcome delivery **Primary objective in this model is to reach to a balance and lower cost**
+- to build a communication line between the legal entities called 'Data Owners' giving their data to 'Data Providers' to facilitate a balanced risk and outcome delivery **Primary objective in this model is to reach a balance and lower cost**
-- Talk lines between TRE-community and government for impelementation of regulations
+- Talk lines between TRE-community and government for implementation of regulations
-- For specific use cases we have achieved it, where to go next is how ot expand the solutions to a more general population-wide use case in multi-TRE work
+- For specific use cases we have achieved it, where to go next is how to expand the solutions to a more general population-wide use case in multi-TRE work
 - Streamline a repeated process for provisioning data via different paths
 - In some sense we have the opportunity it feels. ie Cloud based models offer a way of rebuilding new
 - Get rid of different instances of similar entities in a cloud environment
 - Adoptation of the existing models (or creation of a new one???)
-- We as a community need to be lobbying for a change of focus for data owners / controllers to make sure that they recognise that they have a purpose and responsbility to make the harder research problems possible, the time to research fatser and the costs to do the research lower (time and £).
+- We as a community need to be lobbying for a change of focus for data owners / controllers to make sure that they recognise that they have a purpose and responsbility to make the harder research problems possible, the time to research faster and the costs to do the research lower (time and £).
 If not this community then who?
 We need to act as a lobbying function into government policy makers.